Workplace safety begins with a trained workforce.

 BBP training courses educate employees on how these pathogens are spread, ways to avoid exposure, and measures to take if exposed to such harmful materials.

-Did you know that the largest number of sexual harassment cases come from the hospitality and restaurant industry?
+Did you know that the largest number of sexual harassment cases come from the healthcare, hospitality and restaurant industry?

 Therefore, such industries need rigorous training on sexual harassment to create a respectful and safe environment where all employees feel safe, confident, and enjoy working.